Tjstretchalot/lonelypss/README.md

 # broadcaster-secrets.json contains the secrets that the broadcaster needs - by default,
 #   main.py will load from this to reduce the odds you accidentally check them in

-# client-secrets.json contains the secrets that the client needs; see the `httppubserver` package
+# subscriber-secrets.json contains the secrets that the subscribers need; see the
-#  for more information on how to use this
+#  `httppubserver` package for more information on how to use this.

 # Run the server
 uvicorn main:app